-1 This does not include courses that have already been developed for on-line delivery.
+1 This does not include courses that have already been developed for on-line delivery, though exceptions can be made for first time online delivery by the chair.
 This does not include courses taught during the summer.

-2 Activities include the following: mentoring a student who presents research at a conference, supervising a summer fellowship, supervising a McNair scholar, publishing one research article with a student or students in which the

-Chairing 2 dissertation/thesis/portfolio committees to completion 4.5 In addition to evidence satisfying criteria for 2.5 rating: Evidence of exceptional mentoring students outside of the classroom3, or Chairing 3 or more dissertation/thesis/portfolio committees to completion 5.0 In addition to evidence satisfying criteria for 2.5 rating: Recipient of recognized University, State, National, or International teaching award, or Recipient of a College-wide teaching award or teaching award from a sub-committee or division of a professional academic organization, or Achieve 2 or more of the 5 bullet points within the 4.0 and 4.5 categories above student is the first or second author, mentoring a student who is nominated for or receives an award, serving as the faculty advisor to a SHSU student organization, and mentoring a student(s) who applies for a grant.
+$^{^2}$ Activities include the following: mentoring a student who presents research at a conference, supervising a summer fellowship, supervising a McNair scholar, publishing one research article with a student or students in which the student is the first or second author, mentoring a student who is nominated for or receives an award, serving as the faculty advisor to a SHSU student organization, and mentoring a student(s) who applies for a grant.
 Minimal, expected faculty activities, such as meeting with students outside of class, giving advice about professional and academic matters, and writing letters of recommendation, are not to be included in this category.
 If a faculty member engages in mentoring activities not included on those listed above, it is the faculty member's responsibility to present a detailed description of the activity and explain why it constitutes mentoring that extends beyond minimal expectations.